KS2 Data Gap in Schools: Utilising Sisra Analytics

 Expected Attainment Pathways (EAPs) and Target-Based EAPs

 For schools who use KS2 data as the baseline for their Expected Attainment Pathways (EAPs), you can use the retrospective KS2 data in the same way if you choose to continue with this method.
 Alternatively, you are able to use your baseline test data (our video here will provide more detail, also see Figure 3 below), or you may wish to explore creating Target Based EAPs.
 These are so useful if your students have individual targets in different subjects and, when populated, provide additional analysis in the reports.
-If you’d like to find out more, we run regular webinars on this subject; click here to see available dates and to book your place.

 Figure 3: Flatline EAP based on performance in CAT4 tests.